Team612/CodeConventions/GIT-CONVENTIONS.md

 However the goal is to not fill the repository with curse words.
 Remember that the repository is public and reflects the image of Chantilly Robotics as a whole.

-This would be a example of swearing in a commit message that would not be accepted in PRs:

-    Changed the Execute() method in the Drive command to be less crappy.

-This example would also not be acceptable:

-    Finally fucking fixed the shitty command that some other asswipe fucking wrote.

 ### Content
 Commit messages should be descriptive of what's in the commit.
 A commit message such as `changes` or `fixed stuff` is unacceptable.